smgoldade/realkey/CONTRIBUTING.md

 python -m pip install -e ".[dev]" python -m unittest discover -s tests -v
 ```

-The GitHub Actions workflow performs a normal package installation before running the same test discovery command.
-This intentionally verifies behavior outside an editable source checkout.

-Use `ocp_vscode` to inspect geometry while developing.
-Key modules contain optional `__main__` blocks that can be adapted for local visualization and STEP export.
+Use `ocp_vscode` to inspect geometry while developing in VS Code.
+Key modules contain optional `__main__` blocks that can be adapted for local visualization and export.

 ## Adding a Key